publiccodenet/SpaceCraft/SvelteKit/BackSpace/CUSTOM-METADATA.md

 ## Types of Custom Content

+### 1. Fully Custom Items (Not from Internet Archive)
+Create items that don't exist in the Internet Archive:
+- Use `item.json` directly with `"spacecraft_custom_item": true` flag
+- The importer will NOT replace these items
+- Can still have an `item-custom.json` overlay for additional enhancements

-### 1. Enhanced IA Items
+### 2. Enhanced IA Items
-Add custom metadata to existing Internet Archive items while preserving the original data through deep merge.
+Add custom metadata to existing Internet Archive items:
+- Use `item-custom.json` to overlay additional data
+- Original IA data is preserved through deep merge
+- Perfect for adding keywords, better descriptions, themes, etc.

-### 2. Custom Cover Images
+### 3. Custom Cover Images
-Replace low-quality IA thumbnails with high-resolution cover images.
+Replace low-quality IA thumbnails with high-resolution cover images:

-### 3. Fully Custom Items
-Create items that don't exist in the Internet Archive with `custom_item: true` flag.
+- Use `cover-custom.jpg` for any item type
+- Pipeline prioritizes custom covers over IA downloads

 ## File Structure